Tugbars/Savitzky-Golay-Filter/README.md

 ---

-*For detailed implementation notes, see the extensive inline documentation in `savgol_filter_optimized.c`*
+*For detailed implementation notes, see the extensive inline documentation in `src/savgolFilter.c`*